playfulprogramming/playfulprogramming/content/blog/pointers-and-references-cpp/index.md

 The output of this looks like...

 ```
-	Original values: 0
+	Original value: 0
 	After passing by reference: 2
 	After passing by value: 0
 ```

 As you can see, when passed by reference the local value is changed but when it is passed by value it is not even though they both perform the same operation.
-In languages outside of C++ — like Java for example — doesn't give you control of whether you pass by value or reference; Some types of objects or variables are passed by reference and some aren't.
-For example, Java collections are passed by reference, but all other variables and objects are passed by value.
+In languages outside of C++ — like Java for example — doesn't give you control of whether you pass by value or reference; Java always passes by value, though it can pass addresses as values, making it seem like a pass by reference.
+For example, Java collections end up passing a reference by value, but all other variables are passed by value.

 This gets confusing after a while if you're not paying attention to your outputs.
 In fact, Python gets even more confusing, but that's a topic for another day; be sure to sign up for our newsletter to see when that lands 😉